juaandominguez/LLMs-for-relevance-assessment/README.md

 * **User Authentication**: Secure login via GitHub, Google, or email/password credentials.
 It also supports guest access for quick assessments.
 * **Relevance Assessment Interface**: An intuitive interface for evaluating document-topic pairs using a scoring system (0-2).
 * **Assessment Guidelines**: Clear guidelines are available within the assessment interface to ensure consistent evaluations.
-* **User Role Management**: The platform appears to support different user roles, likely for managing access and permissions, implied by the `getUserRole` action.
+* **User Role Management**: The platform supports different user roles, for managing access and permissions.
 * **Persistence**: It uses Drizzle ORM with PostgreSQL for robust data storage of user information and assessment results.

 ### LLM Experimentation & Data Processing (`src/`, `scripts/`, `docker/`)